HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](servo3.gif)
 (This is a gif of the door opening from the outside.)

-although this interaction is not as streamline and disrete as i would have liked it, i had to adapt to the problems I faced and alter my method appropriately.
+Although this interaction is not as streamline and discrete as I would have liked it, I had to adapt to the problems I faced and alter my method appropriately.
 Apart from these problems, I am still happy with this interaction.

 ### Window Curtain Interaction Construction
 Firstly, I had to create window panes.
 I used clear plastic, wooden skewers, black tape and beads.
 Hand drilling a small hole in the inside of the window I used the skewers so that the windows can be opened and closed.
 I used the tape to create a border and the beads as handles.
-They do not exactly fit but I am still happy with them. i was going to add a window sill to diguise this but it would just block the air flow from the fan to the curtains.
+They do not exactly fit but I am still happy with them.
+I was going to add a window sill to diguise this but it would just block the air flow from the fan to the curtains.

 ![Image](window1.jpg)
 (This is an image of the window panes.)

-I then added a curtain rod and curtains made out of a painted skewer, jump rings and fabric.
+I then added curtains and a curtain rod made out of a painted skewer, jump rings and fabric.
 I had to use a very light fabric to ensure the fan would blow it enough.
 I hand sewed a hem to prevent freying but I did leave some rough edges to contribute to the abandoned look.
-I also glued a small piece of fly screen over the vent in the ground.
-I was going to cut slats but to ensure maximum air to flow through I chose fly screen.

 ![Image](window2.jpg)
 (This is an image of the final window with the curtains.)